 The Environment Chapter of the US-Peru Trade Promotion Agreement (PTPA) includes a first-ever Annex on Forest Sector Governance.
 The Annex recognizes the environmental and economic consequences of trade associated with illegal logging, and illegal trade in wildlife and provides for concrete steps that the Parties will take to enhance forest sector governance and promote legal trade in timber products.
 Additional information is available here.

-The amendments also introduced the requirement of a plant import declaration.
+The Lacey Act includes a requirement of a plant import declaration.
 The declaration must contain, among other things, the scientific name of the plant, value of the importation, quantity of the plant, and name of the country from which the plant was harvested.
-USTR is working with USDA's Animal Plant Health Inspection Service (APHIS) and other agencies to effectively implement the amended Lacey Act.
+USTR works with USDA's Animal Plant Health Inspection Service (APHIS) and other agencies to effectively implement the Lacey Act.
 More information is available here.